c3d/xl/doc/HANDBOOK_2-evaluation.md

     > `write Tail` will then match the same declaration again with
     > `Tail` being split, resulting in bindings `Head is 2` and `Tail is 3`.

-  A definition containing an infix pattern is called an _infix definition_, and the expressions are called _infix expressions_.
+  A definition for an infix pattern is called an _infix definition_, and the expressions are called _infix expressions_.

 </details>